-- b.
-A record of all proceedings shall be kept in the form of a tape recording and a copy may be reproduced at the expense of the accused student(s) or organization. - 10.
-The chairperson of the Judiciary Committee assumes the following duties: - a.
+- a.
 Arranges for appropriate times and places for committee meetings and hearings. - b.
 Informs, in writing when possible, the parties to the action being considered of the times and places of committee hearings, which they are requested or required to attend, and supplies them with a statement of the charge(s). - c.
 Informs appropriate individuals that a hearing is pending. - d.
 Arranges for the hearing to be electronically recorded. - e.
 Conducts the hearing. - f.
-Maintains committee records and all documents that will be presented to the Dean of Students and Instructional Services after conclusion of the meeting. - g.
+Maintains committee records and all documents that will be presented to the Dean of Students after conclusion of the meeting. - g.
 Informs, in writing, appropriate individuals of the decisions of the committee, to include findings and, if appropriate, sanctions. - h.
 Arranges for appropriate security when necessary during hearings.
 Proceedings shall open with the chairperson of the Judiciary Committee reading the following statement: